MahdiarShoraka/Slash_UE_Source/README.md

-The Source Code Repository for **Project Alpha**, an Unreal Engine 5 Action Adventure Game MVP.
+The Source Code Repository for **Slash**, an Unreal Engine 5 Action Adventure Game MVP.

 This project serves as a demonstration of my skills in crafting clean, scalable C++ code and implementing complex game logic and mechanics.